Autumist/Autumist/README.md

 - Hi, I’m @Autumist
-- Incoming 3rd Year BS Computer Science Student at University of the Philippines Manila
+- 3rd Year BS Computer Science Student at University of the Philippines Manila
-- Still a nab at programming :.))
+- Majors in Statistical Computing